Health question 2: Conditions affecting study or practice

 - the status of the condition now (for example, resolved, being managed, treatment is ongoing).

-Having a health condition is not, itself, a reason for us to refuse your application.
-What we’re looking at is whether your health condition affects your ability to practise as a doctor.
-Even if your illness is serious, it doesn’t necessarily mean that you can’t practise safely.
-For our assessment of your application we are looking at how your health condition is now.
+Having a health condition (including a long -term condition) is not, itself, a reason for us to have concerns about your fitness to practise.
+What we consider is whether your health condition affects your ability to practice as a doctor or perform your duties on clinical placement whilst studying medicine.
+Even if your health condition is serious, it doesn’t necessarily mean that you can’t practice safely.